Struggling to get interviews?

 Example #2

-3. Use your work experience to highlight transferable skills
+3. List your transferable skills

-Think about experience from previous jobs that applies to work in your new industry, and then make bullet points in your experience section that highlight those skills in action.
+Even if they were not your main day-to-day responsibilities, think about experience from previous jobs that applies to work in your new industry, and then make bullet points in your experience section that highlight those skills in action.

 A well-written experience section for a career change resume should look like this:

-4. Emphasize relevant school experience
+5. Emphasize relevant school experience

 You can also use your resume education section to highlight transferable skills you picked up as a student.